rezural/mesh-ripper/README.md

 Press spacebar to play, or Disable the paused checkbox in actions.

 Press T & B to set to play forward, and backwards.
-Or select the appropriate `frame_delay` in actions.
+Or select the appropriate `frame_direction` in actions.

 Press R to reset to the first frame.
 Or select the `pause` checkbox in actions.